 I would like to think that someone is pulling an early April Fool's stunt on us, but suppose that's too much to hope for.
 MTV's Teen Wolf - a remake of the Michael J. Fox film - begins on June 5th

-A poster has been released for Red Lights, the upcoming film from Buried director Rodrigo Cortés, that should spark some interest.
+A poster has been released for Red Lights, find the upcoming film from Buried director Rodrigo Cortés, check that should spark some interest.
 The film stars Robert De Niro as a psychic being investigated by a psychologist (Sigourney Weaver).